Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 I’m pleased to share that my ‘GRWM on the ISS’ was adopted and publicly launched on the ISS’ official Instagram.
 The videos were met with widespread attention and engagement, capturing both space enthusiasts and casual audiences.
 By presenting astronauts’ daily routines in a familiar, relatable social media format, we successfully humanized life aboard the ISS, making the realities of space exploration accessible and entertaining.

-The public launch of the GRWM on the ISS campaign generated significant measurable impact across multiple metrics.
+The public launch of the ‘GRWM on the ISS’ performed well with significant measurable impact:

-1.5 million views, (2X average)
+1.5 million views (2X average)

 68.8K likes (6x average)